hpi-xnor/fvbitcore/README.md

 [ClassyVision](https://github.com/facebookresearch/ClassyVision).
 All components in this library are type-annotated, tested, and benchmarked.

-The computer vision team in FAIR is responsible for maintaining this library.
+The computer vision team in FAIR is responsible for maintaining [fvcore](https://github.com/facebookresearch/fvcore).

 ## Features: